DataDog/hiring-engineers/answers.md

 ### Collecting APM Data

 This section honestly threw me for a loop.
 At one point, I was able to get the Flask application instrumented and visible in the APM - Services GUI.
-The issue though was that I couldn't replicate what I had done after creating a new VM when I ran into issues applying additional configurations to my first application.
+The issue though was that I couldn't replicate what I had done after creating a new VM when I ran into problems applying additional configurations to my first application.

 I'll go through what I succeeded in doing the first time around and where I'm stuck scratching my head today.